-Connecting and educating Anaesthesia and Intensive Care Medicine professionals across Yorkshire and Humber.
+Educating and connecting Anaesthesia and Intensive Care Medicine professionals across Yorkshire and Humber.

 West Yorkshire: